If you are in a hurry and just want to find out what the best open back headphones are, then we recommend the Beyerdynamic DT 990 as the best one.

 We’ll start with the most obvious question that is often asked.
 There is a difference between closed back and open back headphones that is worth covering.

 Closed back headphones are aimed at reducing external noise.
-They stop that noise from interfering with your listening experience.
+The top DJing headphones all aim to isolate the DJ from outside noise.
 From a DJs perspective this is critical when cueing up and beatmatching your next track.
 The closed nature can result in sound quality that doesn’t feel as natural.
 There is also the risk of the low-end frequencies building up within the headphone further impacting the sound.

 Open back headphones have vents or grills on the outside of the drivers to allow the passage of air.
 This allows the sound to breathe.
 This creates a more natural-sounding representation of the music.
 It also means that external noise can find its way in.
 Likewise what you are listening to can be heard by those around you.

 There are also semi open back headphones.
 This design tries to be the best of both worlds.
 We haven’t included the best semi-open headphones in this lineup.
 Open back headphones serve a very specific purpose which these semi-open options don’t cover well.

 The argument for open back headphones vs closed is rather complicated.
 If you want to learn more about closed back vs open back headphones you can check out our detailed guide here.